oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_catalog_data_asset_actions_module.rst

 - Perform actions on a DataAsset resource in Oracle Cloud Infrastructure
 - For *action=add_data_selector_patterns*, add data selector pattern to the data asset.
 - For *action=import_connection*, import new connection for this data asset.
+- For *action=import_data_asset*, import technical objects to a Data Asset
 - For *action=parse_connection*, parse data asset references through connections from this data asset.
 - For *action=remove_data_selector_patterns*, remove data selector pattern from the data asset.
+- For *action=synchronous_export*, export technical objects from a Data Asset
 - For *action=validate_connection*, validate connection by connecting to the data asset using credentials in metadata.